-- 1. English we require you to take English every year to help you improve your writing skills, reading comprehension and vocabulary. - 2.
-Math you need Math 1, Math 2 to succeed in college and in many careers including the military.
+- 1. English We require you to take English every year to help you improve your writing skills, reading comprehension and vocabulary. - 2.
+Math You need Math 1, Math 2 to succeed in college and in many careers including the military.
 Most colleges look for students who have taken at least 4 math credits.
 The reason for that is: math helps you identify and analyze patterns, develop logic and critical thinking, see relationships and to solve real-world problems.
 You will need math for your future job! - 3.
-Science colleges want to see at least 3 years of science classes.
+Science Colleges want to see at least 3 years of science classes.
 Science teaches you to think analytically and to apply theories to reality.
 More competitive schools will expect at least 4 credits in science courses.
 Integrated Science A and Integrated Science B (Physical Science), Biology, Chemistry and Physics are recommended. - 4.
-Social Studies all are required by the State of New Hampshire.
+Social Studies All are required by the State of New Hampshire.
 We are living in a world increasingly dependent on trade and the economics of other countries.
 We must also understand the mistakes we have made as a country that have cost the lives of millions of people.
 Typically colleges look for U.S. History, World History, Economics, Government or Civics (citizenship skills). - 5.
-World Language solid world language study shows that you have a curiosity of other cultures and regions of the world.
+World Language Solid world language study shows that you have a curiosity of other cultures and regions of the world.
 Remember college admissions people want to see if you challenged yourself in high school and what can be more difficult than learning another language.
 Most colleges want to see at least 3 credits in one consecutive world language.
 Gorham High School strongly recommends at least 1 credit for all students. - 6.
-The Arts research indicates that students who participate in fine arts generally do better in school.
+The Arts Research indicates that students who participate in fine arts generally do better in school.
 The arts help you recognize patterns, discern differences and similarities and exercise your mind in unique ways. - 7.
 S.T.E.M.
-(Computer Literacy/Technology) technology makes jobs simpler, a worker more productive and everyday tasks easier. - 8.
-Physical Education sound body, sound mind.
+(Information & Communications Technologies) Science, technology, engineering, and mathematics are so important because it is present everywhere in our daily lives.
+Technology is continuously growing, examples of engineering surround us, and we live in a world where science is all around us. - 8.
+Physical Education Physical education is an important component to leading a healthy lifestyle. - 9.
+Health Health teaches about physical, mental, emotional and social health.
+It motivates students to maintain their health, prevent disease, and reduce risky behaviors.